Welcome to the WellStart Coach Training Academy!

 Your Instructors

-He’s a Marshall Goldsmith certified coach, a frequent presenter at International Coaching Federation (ICF) chapter meetings, and host of the Wellness Coaches Podcast.
+He's a member of 100 Coaches, a frequent presenter at International Coaching Federation (ICF) chapter meetings, and host of the Wellness Coaches Podcast.

-Howard has spent years studying and developing all of the behavior techniques and science behind our coaching method.
-Plus, he has co-authored some of the best books on nutrition and health (Proteinaholic, Whole), and hosts the Plant Yourself Podcast.
+Howie has spent years studying and developing all of the behavior techniques and science behind our coaching method.
+Plus, he has co-authored some of the best books on nutrition and health (Proteinaholic, Whole, Sick to Fit, and Use the Weight to Lose the Weight), and hosts the Plant Yourself Podcast.

 He’s been a behavior geek for about 20 years now, coaching thousands of people on all aspects of their lives: business strategy and execution, career counseling, relationships, life issues, and of course health and wellness.